RaulSanchezzt/RaulSanchezzt/README.md

 # 👨🏼‍💻 About me

-- 🎓️ I am studying professional training in network systems administration.
+- 🎓️ I am studying a Master's degree in Artificial Intelligence and Big Data

 - 📫 Contact with me...
 [LinkedIn](https://www.linkedin.com/in/raulsanchezzt)